 Also, at the table was an American hunter named John and his entourage including another professional hunter and a cameraman he had hired to film his hunt.
 John was staying at the camp in the hope he could complete his ‘Big 5’, a highly sought after accolade among trophy hunters which comes from hunting 5 of the most dangerous species in Africa.
 The Big 5 is made up of a buffalo, an elephant, a leopard, a lion and a rhino.

-Jake had arrived with only a lion left to kill in order to achieve this ‘dream’ of his and had elected to do so the unconventional way, with a compound bow and arrow.
+John had arrived with only a lion left to kill in order to achieve this ‘dream’ of his and had elected to do so the unconventional way, with a compound bow and arrow.

 Now I can already hear the keyboard warriors shouting ‘Why didn’t you punch him square in the face there and then’ or ‘I would have killed him if I was there’.
-First of all, no you wouldn’t have, let’s be honest and secondly, Jake was paying a pretty price for the pleasure of being there, and an even prettier price should he ever take his shot at a lion.
+First of all, no you wouldn’t have, let’s be honest and secondly, John was paying a pretty price for the pleasure of being there, and an even prettier price should he ever take his shot at a lion.
 This is where things get complicated…

 Every animal in an African country where hunting is legal has a price on it’s head, ranging from a modest $200 – $400 for a Warthog up to $500,000 for a Rhinoceros.
 Concessions such as the one I was involved with, although privately owned, are strictly controlled and inspected each year by government or CITES officials.
 An assessment of the local wildlife’s populations is made and ‘tags’ are then allocated accordingly dependent on what is deemed sustainable.
 Concession operators can then sell these tags (read animals) to willing hunters.

-Jake and other hunters will justify their desire to fill their spare rooms back home with the heads of animals, nonchalantly mounted on the walls as trophies, by pointing out the staggering sums of money that they contribute to conservation, and in a confusing and kind of heartbreaking way, they have a point.
+John and other hunters will justify their desire to fill their spare rooms back home with the heads of animals, nonchalantly mounted on the walls as trophies, by pointing out the staggering sums of money that they contribute to conservation, and in a confusing and kind of heartbreaking way, they have a point.

 Let me explain.
-If during his stay, Jake does take a shot at a Lion, he will automatically have to pay the fee associated with said animal regardless of whether or not the shot is lethal.
+If during his stay, John does take a shot at a Lion, he will automatically have to pay the fee associated with said animal regardless of whether or not the shot is lethal.
 In this instance, a figure of around $60,000.

 This money is then divided and distributed to several parties.
 The government gets a share and of course the operators are looking to make a profit.
 The professional hunter that facilitates the hunt also gets his fee.